-At our Philadelphia Campus, we offer traditional undergraduate programs and several graduate programs.
-Our site in Bensalem, PA is home to the University’s accelerated programs.
-The Newtown, PA location in Newtown Township has graduate programs, accelerated program courses, an undergraduate program in education, and corporate training programs.
+At our Philadelphia Campus, we offer traditional undergraduate programs and several graduate and accelerated programs.
+Our Newtown, PA site in Newtown, Bucks County, has graduate programs, accelerated program courses, an undergraduate program in education, and corporate training programs.

 Founded: 1954 by the Congregation of the Sisters of the Holy Family of Nazareth

-Status: Private, four-year, comprehensive university granting doctoral, master’s, and baccalaureate degrees, an associate’s degree in radiologic science, and multiple certifications that includes Pennsylvania's approved teacher education program for grades K-12.
+Status: Private, four-year, comprehensive university granting doctoral, master’s, and baccalaureate degrees, an associate’s degree in radiologic science, and multiple certifications that include Pennsylvania's approved teacher education program for grades K-12.